mahlqvist/hf_agents_course/notes/04_chat_templates.md

 This `apply_chat_template()` function **formats everything** so that the AI gets exactly what it needs to generate a proper response.

-### Why Should You Care?

-If you’re building anything with AI, whether it's a chatbot, an assistant or an API—you **need** chat templates to make sure your AI:
+If you’re building anything with AI, whether it's a chatbot, an assistant or an API, you **need** chat templates to make sure your AI:
 - Understands the full conversation.
 - Knows what role it’s supposed to play.
 - Follows the right structure for its specific model type.

 Without chat templates, your AI might **misinterpret** messages, forget context or just output garbage.
 With them, it becomes a **structured, intelligent conversationalist**.

-### Summary
+So in summary:
 - **Chat Templates** organize conversations so AI models can understand and respond correctly.
 - **Messages are structured** with system, user and assistant roles.
 - **Base models** predict text, while **Instruct models** are trained to follow commands.